segmentio/segment-docs/src/privacy/consent-management.md

 <!-- Not currently in scope The categories consented to by a user and a flag if a [consent conflict](#reconcile-consent-conflicts) exists are pulled from the consent object and are visible as traits on a user's profile in Unify.-->

+Events without the consent object will continue to flow to destinations without consent enforcement.

 ## Enforce consent
-Segment routes events with a consent object to the destinations in categories consented to by a user and to destinations that do not have a consent category.
 Segment requires the use of the [Segment Consent Preference event](#segment-consent-preference-event) to route events to Unify and Engage.

+Segment uses Profiles in [Unify](/docs/unify/) as the source of truth of an end user's consent preference when enforcing consent in Twilio Engage.
+To get consent preference on the Profile, Segment requires the use of the [Segment Consent Preference event](#segment-consent-preference-event) and Identify events to route events to Unify.
+The Segment Consent Preference and Identify event should include the [consent object](#consent-object).

-If you are using Segment's OneTrust consent wrappers, Segment automatically generates a Segment Consent Preference event.
+Note: Consent in Unify and Twilio Engage are currently unavailable.
+If you are using Segment's OneTrust consent wrappers, Segment automatically generates a Segment Consent Preference event with every save of consent preference edits done by the end user on OneTrust consent modal.

-If you do not use OneTrust as your CMP and you only use Segment Connections, you do not have to generate a Segment Consent Preference event.

-If you use Unify and Engage in your Segment instance, you must generate the Segment Consent Preference event, regardless of what consent management solution you use.

 ### Segment Consent Preference event
 If an end user consents for the first time or changes the categories they consent to, Segment requires you to generate a **Segment Consent Preference** Track event.
-This event is automatically generated if you are using one of Segment's [OneTrust consent wrappers](/docs/privacy/configure-consent-management/#step-2-add-the-consent-wrapper-to-analyticsjs), or you can generate it using a wrapper you created on your own.
+This event is automatically generated if you are using one of Segment's [OneTrust consent wrappers](/docs/privacy/configure-consent-management/#step-2-add-the-consent-wrapper-to-analyticsjs), or you can generate on your own.
+This event is required to add the end user's consent to their Profile in Unify.

 For example, if an end user agreed to share their information for functional and advertising purposes but not for analytics or data sharing, the Segment Consent Preference [Track call](/docs/connections/spec/track/) demonstrating their new consent preferences would have the following format: